HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

 could almost certainly do something equivalent in Haskell with a bit more noise or a bit more template Haskell)

-So this approach doesn't have to be generator-only, even if it's generator first, but if you're going to pick one the flexibility of the generator based test specification is hard to beat, regardless of how good your type system is.
+So this approach doesn't have to be data generator-only, even if it's data generator first, but if you're going to pick one the flexibility of the data generator based test specification is hard to beat, regardless of how good your type system is.